Plymouth Valiant: First generation (1960–1962)

 The Valiant debuted an all-new six-cylinder overhead-valve engine, the famous slant-six.
 Its inline cylinders were uniquely canted 30° to the right (passenger side), permitting a lower hoodline.
 The water pump was shifted from front to alongside, shortening engine length.
 And an efficient long-branch individual-runner intake manifold was fitted, an advance that benefited from Chrysler's pioneering work in tuned intakes.
 The slant-six produced both more power and better economy than similar American made economy straight sixes, and it soon gained a reputation for dependability.
 Project engineer Willem Weertman and his team had designed a simple yet robust workhorse, from its four-main forged crankshaft to a simplified "mechanical" valve train.
 Block and head castings were unusually thick because both were intended to be cast in either iron or aluminum with the same tooling.
 Although volume casting techniques of the era could not yet reliably produce complex head castings in aluminum, over 50,000 die-cast aluminum-block versions of the 225 cuin engine were produced between late 1961 and early 1963 and sold as extra-cost options.

 The 1960 Valiant exemplified Chrysler's leadership in aluminum die casting.
 While the aluminum slant-six engine block did not enter production until 1961, the Kokomo, Indiana, foundry produced a number of other aluminum parts for the 1960 Valiant, all instrumental in reducing the total weight of the car.
 The 1960 model contained as much as 60 lb of aluminum in structural and decorative forms, with the majority of the material used in cast form as chassis parts.
-These parts included the oil pump, water pump, alternator housing, Hyper-Pak (see below) and standard production intake manifolds, all-new Torqueflite A-904 automatic transmission case and tail extension, and numerous other small parts.
+These parts included the oil pump, water pump, alternator housing (the first car to have an alternator), Hyper-Pak (see below) and standard production intake manifolds, all-new Torqueflite A-904 automatic transmission case and tail extension, and numerous other small parts.
 These cast-aluminum parts were roughly 60% lighter than corresponding parts of cast iron.
 A cast aluminum part had the benefit of reduced section thickness where strength was not a vital consideration.
 Section thickness of cast-iron parts were often dictated by casting practice, which required at least 3/16 in to ensure good castings.
 Exterior decorative parts stamped from aluminum were lighter than similar chromium-plated zinc castings.
 The entire grille and surrounding molding on the Valiant weighed only 3 lb.
 If this same assembly had been made of die-cast zinc, as many grilles of the era were, it would have weighed an estimated 13 lb.
 An estimated 102 lb—about 4% of a Valiant's total shipping weight—was saved with the 60 lb of aluminum parts.